Touraine, a terroir to savour

 This raw-milk cheese is served on its own or incorporated into more complete recipes (salads, pies, sauces, etc.).

-With a truncated cone shape and a rye sprig printed with the producer’s name and address running through its center, Sainte-Maure can be eaten fresh or more refined, depending on individual taste.
+With a truncated cone shape and a rye sprig printed with the producer’s name and address running through its center, Sainte-Maure can be eaten fresh or more mature, depending on individual taste.

-For more information, visit the maure de touraine website: www.stemauredetouraine.fr
+For more information on the Maure de Touraine website: www.stemauredetouraine.fr

 Rillons, Rillettes, Andouillettes